-As an overture to our evening we were presented with perfectly round pumpkin emitting a aromatic smoke.
+As an overture to our evening, we were presented with a perfectly round pumpkin emitting an aromatic smoke.
 Inside, to our delight, were smoked elotes skewers (baby corns) with a dipping coffee mayonnaise and ant dust.

 An then the parade of mezcals and memorable delights began, starting with an extensive list of mezcals and the best sangritas we had in all of Mexico!

-Thin avocado slices replacing a traditional deep fried flauta tortilla, filled with shrimp and octopus and a crunchy surprise, along with a chipotle mayonnaise on cilantro emulsion
+Thin avocado slices replacing a traditional deep-fried flauta tortilla, filled with shrimp and octopus and a crunchy surprise, along with chipotle mayonnaise on cilantro emulsion

 Chicharron de Queso is a cheese tuile topped with three different avocado puree; one with chapulines (grasshoppers); the second one with pico de gallo (fresh chopped red onion, tomato, chile and lime) and the third avocado pure topped with tomatillo, cilntro and a bit of green chile.